Lexie0822/binance-websocket-cpp/README.md

   - Both **WebSocket Monitoring (Thread 1)** and **REST Polling (Thread 2)** are managed concurrently without blocking each other, thanks to asynchronous operations and proper task scheduling.

-- The **x-axis** represents the different tasks, including WebSocket connectivity, REST polling, message processing, and orderbook management.
-The **y-axis** represents time, showing how these tasks are distributed over a given period.

-- Each CPU core is tasked with managing a specific aspect of the Binance Client operation:
-  - **Thread 1** manages **WebSocket connectivity**, which includes establishing the connection, receiving data, deduplicating messages, and triggering the appropriate callbacks for updates.
-  - **Thread 2** handles **REST API polling**, which involves sending requests, parsing responses, and adding results to the queue for further processing.
-  - A **Thread Pool** is used to manage **message processing**.
-This thread pool is responsible for deduplication, message sorting, and ensuring that the order book remains accurate.
-  - Another **Thread Pool** manages **Orderbook Management**, which includes sorting bid/ask prices and adding data to the appropriate shard.

-- **Context Switching**:
-  - Context switching occurs efficiently between different threads, enabling the system to handle data from both WebSocket and REST APIs simultaneously without blocking the main loop.
-  - The **Thread Pools** play a critical role in maintaining smooth and effective context switching, ensuring that no single task monopolizes CPU resources.

-- **Concurrency and Task Scheduling**:
-  - The use of asynchronous tasks ensures that WebSocket and REST operations do not block each other.
-WebSocket messages are received and processed independently from REST API polling, which ensures that both data sources can be handled concurrently.
-  - The **Circuit Breaker** mechanism also runs independently, ensuring that any errors or connection issues are dealt with without affecting the main execution flow.

-This setup allows for seamless interaction between the WebSocket and REST components, minimizing latency and ensuring reliability.
-The tasks are distributed across the available CPU cores to achieve optimal performance, and the usage of multiple threads ensures that the system remains non-blocking and responsive.

-Main Thread: Starts the application, initializes resources, and spawns other threads.
-It doesn't perform blocking operations, ensuring the main loop remains free.

-WebSocket Threads: Each symbol (e.g., BTCUSDT, ETHUSDT) has a dedicated thread handling its WebSocket connection.
-These threads use asynchronous I/O to read data without blocking.

-REST Threads: Similar to WebSocket threads, each symbol has a thread that periodically polls the REST API.
-The polling interval is managed to prevent resource exhaustion.

-Message Processing Thread Pool: A pool of worker threads that process messages from a thread-safe queue.
-They perform deduplication and invoke the appropriate callbacks.

 Co-existence Without Blocking: